unionai/unionai-docs/source/data-input-output/downloading-with-ff-and-fd.md

-# Downloading FlyteFiles and FlyteDirectories
+# Downloading with FlyteFile and FlyteDirectory

 When working with large files or directories, it is important to have a solid understanding of when files are downloaded from remote storage.
 This understanding allows for optimization around efficiency and resource utilization when writing workflows.